Arijit-Basu/HermioneBot/README.md

 	**Examples**:
 	- 'Who are you?'
-	- 'Who is the love of your life?'
+	- 'Who was the love of your life?'
 	- 'When did you, Harry and Ron become best friends?'

 3. Type in nonsensical phrase or a statement-like sentence to receive Hermione-like remark